duff2013/UartEvent/README.md

 <b>Receiving:</b><br>
 > Users have more control over how they want to capture data using this library using events instead of polling methods.
 While you can use polling, registering events can be quite useful.
 The three events that are currently implemented are explained below:<br>
-1. Receive Buffer Full: This will call an event handler function when the user defined buffer is full.<br>
+1. Receive Buffer Size: This will call an event handler function when the user defined buffer is size is reached.<br>
 2. Read Bytes Until: This will call an event handler function when a termination character is detected.<br>
 3. 1 Byte Receive: This will call an event handler function when a byte is present.<br><br>
 The DMA engine allows you to receive data which will signal an event handler that is just a function that you define in the main sketch.